shawn402022/keyBuddyCapstoneAuth/API-README.md

     {
       "message": "Bad Request",
       "errors": {
-        "lesson": "You must have at least 1 lesson",
+        "scale": "You must have at least 1 scale",

       }
     }